iiNomad23/FHV_BachelorThesis/README.md

 customer.
 Due to scarce resources and deadline pressure, this is often neglected, or only carried out inadequately.

-A test case management system makes it possible for features to be tested and approved before a product is released.
+A Test Case Management System makes it possible for features to be tested and approved before a product is released.
 This in turn enables newly implemented features to be thoroughly tested, thus contributing to the high quality of the product.
 As a result, stable hardware as well as efficient and well-structured software can be delivered to